Assistant Professor of Sociology, University of Essex

 Boróka is committed to improving the world around her.
 In her first undergraduate year at the University of Colorado, Boulder, she founded a nonprofit whose goal was to end the systematic discrimination of Roma and other persecuted minorities in Transylvania.
 As a graduate student, she cofounded the University of California San Francisco's 1st Generation to College Student Organization, worked as a research fellow in South Africa, China and Canada, and held multiple leadership positions at UC Berkeley while conducting groundbreaking research on time poverty and health.

-She is currently in the process of completing a double PhD in Sociology and Demography at the University of California, Berkeley.
+She is currently an Assistant Professor of Sociology at the University of Essex.